fosrl/docs/packages/docusaurus/docs/02-Getting Started/03-quick-install.md

 After successful installation:

-1. The system will be accessible at your configured domain
+1. Complete the initial admin user setup via the dashboard at `https://<your-domain>/auth/initial-setup`
 2. You can log in using the admin email and password you provided
+3. Create your first organization, site, and resources

 ## Notes